Arackulele/GrimoraMod/README.md

 ### Dialogue

-- Primordial Clok-Roo (The Primordial Clok-Roo#2156) for a ton of future Dialogue

 - Bob the Nerd (BobTheNerd10#2164) for some dialogue

 - Spooky Pig (Mr. Etc.#3925) for event dialogue

-- Arackulele, for the original Dialogue
+- Arackulele for the much of the Dialogue

 - JulianMods (xXxStoner420BongMasterxXx) for additional Dialogue

-### Additional Credits
+### Special Thanks

-- The people of the Grimora Mod Discord Server, for Ideas , voting on features and being awesome
+-The Grimora Mod Community